MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

   :filelink:`pkg/layers` will not complain if the discretization does not span the full range of existing water in the model ocean; it will simply ignore water masses (and their transport) that fall outside the specified range in :varlink:`layers_bounds`.
+  (This will make it impossible to close the layer volume budget.)
   Also note that the range must be monotonically *increasing*, even if this results in a layers coordinate k=1:\ :varlink:`Nlayers` that proceeds in the opposite sense as the depth coordinate (i.e., the k=1 layers coordinate is at the ocean bottom, whereas the k=1 depth coordinate refers to the ocean surface layer).